 The Coolest New Orleans Restaurants for Your Intimate Wedding

-From classic to unexpected, these restaurants dish New Orleans romance and style for your big day
+18 unexpected restaurants dishing New Orleans romance and style for your big day

 Want to feel like you’re seaside in the heart of Uptown New Orleans?
 Your best bet is Seafood Sally’s, the second restaurant from acclaimed chef Marcus Jacobs and partner Caitlin Carney.
 The pair has created a relaxed but chic atmosphere perfect for lively, intimate gatherings with plenty to explore, outside on the front porch and front courtyard or inside the mellow, pretty dining room.
 Raw and chargrilled oysters and boiled and fried seafood also make for party-friendly food.

 Church is always in session at Vessel, a gorgeous restaurant set in a century-old house of worship.
 Although the restaurant doesn’t have a private room inside, the whole space is available (at the right price) and the pretty covered outside patio is perfect for an outdoor soiree.
-The fare from executive chef Amandalynn Picolo leans toward the sun-kissed Mediterranean.
+The fare leans toward the sun-kissed Mediterranean.